scalawithcats/scala-with-cats/src/pages/monads/writer.md

 ### Composing and Transforming Writers

-When we transform or `map` over a `Writer`, its log is preserved.
+The log in a `Writer` is preserved when we `map` or `flatMap` over it.
-When we `flatMap`, the logs of the two `Writers` are appended.
+`flatMap` actually appends the logs from the source `Writer` and the result of the user's sequencing function.
-For this reason it's good practice to use a log type that has an efficient append operation, such as a `Vector`.
+For this reason it's good practice to use a log type that has an efficient append and concatenate operations, such as a `Vector`:

 ```tut:book
 val writer1 = for {